jordan545533/SQL/README.md

 # Jordan Canterbury's SQL Portfolio

 ## Welcome to my SQL Portfolio.
 This entire code repository contains SQl I have wrtitten myself and is all in all an overview of my experience with SQL.
-IF you have any questions about any projects feel free to touchbase with me through my email: canterburyjordan@gmail.com.
+If you have any questions about any projects feel free to touchbase with me through email: canterburyjordan@gmail.com.